-First of all, congratulations for researching the best Reykjavik airport transportation options before your trip!
+First of all, congratulations on researching the best Reykjavik airport transportation options before your trip!
 This will save you lots of money.

-I run a Facebook group for Iceland and Scandinavia travel and you would be surprised how often I see stories of people who just hop on a taxi at Keflavik airport without doing any prior research and are then presented with a 200+ EUR bill when they get to town… And no, the taxi drivers don’t scam tourists in Iceland – these are the regular taxi prices from Keflavik airport to Reykjavik.
+I run a Facebook group for Iceland and Scandinavia travel and you would be surprised how often I see stories of people who just hop on a taxi at Keflavik airport without doing any prior research and are then presented with a 200+ EUR bill when they get to their Reykjavik accommodation… And no, the taxi drivers don’t scam tourists in Iceland – these are the regular taxi prices from Keflavik airport to Reykjavik.